bigger404/home_automation/README.md

 I'd like to add a sprinkler function to disable my sprinklers when there is rain.

 The lights are controlled by X10 modules and a bottlerocket controller.
 The bottle rocket is controlled by the bottlerock app found here: http://www.linuxha.com/bottlerocket/.
+Cron handles the timing.
+Some lights work well with their own script, while others are flipped on/off from cron directly.

 The update_times.py script checks the sunset times and updates the crontab entries to turn on lights 15 minutes before sunset.
 This script runs every few days.